graphql/graphql-spec/spec/Section 2 -- Language.md

-Similar to white space and line terminators, commas ({`,`}) are used to improve the legibility of source text and separate lexical tokens but are otherwise syntactically and semantically insignificant within GraphQL query documents.
+Similar to white space and line terminators, commas ({`,`}) are used to improve the legibility of source text and separate lexical tokens but are otherwise syntactically and semantically insignificant within GraphQL Documents.

 Non-significant comma characters ensure that the absence or presence of a comma does not meaningfully alter the interpreted syntax of the document, as this can